 The suite of ST 2110 standards is finding wide-ranging use in broadcast applications.
 While also handling video and control signals, the Model 5682 is focused on ST 2110-compliant audio channels and their associated timing parameters.
 Dante audio-over-Ethernet has found acceptance in broadcast, audio/visual, and general audio applications due to its ease of use, excellent performance, strong interoperability, and wide adoption by many equipment manufacturers.
 However, interconnecting or bridging ST 2110 audio channels with Dante audio channels can present a challenge.
 Using the Model 5682 makes this a simple task, only requiring interconnecting standard Ethernet signals and performing a moderate amount of configuration.

-The Model 5682's ST 2110 and Dante interfaces each incorporate three Gigabit Ethernet (GigE) connections.
-Two GigE ports on each interface are designated for use by the associated ST 2110 or Dante network while the third is reserved for configuration use.
+The Model 5682 incorporates six Gigabit Ethernet (GigE) connections.
+Three GigE ports are utilized by the ST 2110 interface, two for timing and audio channel activity and one for configuration.
+Two GigE ports are designated for Dante timing, audio transport, and configuration.
+One GigE port is used by the factory for general Model 5682 configuration.
 The ST 2110 will support redundant streams, following the SMPTE 2022-7 standard.
 On the unit's Dante interface, a setting performed within the Dante Controller application selects whether the Dante interface will operate in a Switched or Redundant mode.
 Each Model 5682 audio channel is associated on a one-to-one basis with a channel on each interface.
 For example, input 1 on the ST 2110 interface is associated with transmitter (output) 1 on the Dante interface.
 The Model 5682 does not perform any routing or crosspoint functions.

 Front-panel LED indicators, an LCD display, and five pushbutton switches are provided to view and revise selected operating parameters.
 NMOS, ANEMAN, and JSON configuration support for the unit's ST 2110 interface is provided.
 The Dante Controller software application, available free of charge from Audinate, is used to configure the unit's Dante network and audio parameters.